learn-co-students/immersive-mod-1-introduction-deploy-on-day-one-lite-dc-web-012720/README.md

 ```

 This just means that you will have to open the files where there are merge
-conflicts, in this case, `index.html`, and find the part that looks like:
+conflicts, and find the part that looks like:

 ```text
 <<<<<<< HEAD